0

 Internal Controls Can Prevent Employee Theft

 Internal controls are simply policies and procedures that are implemented to deter or prevent business related internal theft by employees.
 Most of these controls involve the accounting system and the related books and records of the business.
-When effective internal controls are in place, employees will usually have to collude to facilitate a theft.
-Collusion is where two or more employees work as accomplices or coconspirators to steal money or property from the business, thereby defeating a control procedure.
+When effective internal controls are in place, employees will usually have to collude with other employees to facilitate a theft.
+Collusion is where two or more employees work as accomplices or co-conspirators to steal money or property from the business, thereby defeating a control procedure.

 Today, more than ever, employee theft has become major problem throughout the country for small businesses.
 Business owners, faced with long workdays don't have the time to watch over these employees to make sure that there is no pilfering going on.
 You may even have another full time job where this business is a side venture for investment purposes.
 Well, simple internal control procedures can stop employees from stealing money and property from your business.
 Internal controls are simple policies that segregate duties and implement safeguards that make it harder for employees to steal.
 Often, when strict internal controls are implemented and working properly, it takes collusion between two or more employees to facilitate a theft scheme.